 365 Napoli Pizza is an Italian restaurant in Thao Dien (District 2) on Ngo Quang Huy Street.

 What really sets this place apart is their Tuesday promotion, when pizza is discounted by 50%.
-This promotion is every Tuesday from 5 PM – 10 PM.
+This promotion is every Tuesday from 5 PM to 10 PM.
 And as you might expect, it gets pretty busy on Tuesday evenings.
 You can, however, order for pick up and still get the discount.
 It does not apply to delivery.

 Their pizza is wood-fired and handmade with fresh dough.
 They are also known for their homemade fresh mozzarella cheese.
+I reviewed 365° Napoli Pizza on Google Maps

 2. Jimmy’s New York Pizza (District 7)